 The October draft Withdrawal Agreement (WA) will pass parliament and the UK will leave the EU on the 31 January 2020 if the Conservatives do win a working majority on the 12 December.

-How hard – and thus economically damaging – his bad-Brexit turns out will then depend upon whether Boris Johnson, despite his campaign rhetoric to the contrary, extends the transition period beyond December of next year.
+How hard – and thus economically damaging – Johnson’s bad-Brexit turns out will then depend upon whether, despite his campaign rhetoric to the contrary, he extends the transition period beyond December of next year.
 Under the WA, he would need to make such an application next summer.

 That crucial decision will overhang the UK’s entire political, economic, and social future.